FrickenHamster/virtualmasons-interview/README.md

 - Data Flow: Is it easy to reason about the flow and state of data?
 Does the handling of data manage complexity?
 - Code Cleanliness & Quality: Is the code clean, consistent, and maintainable?
 Is it characteristic of idiomatic React and Javascript?
 - Technical Choices: Do the choices of any additional libraries or packages seem reasonable and appropriate?
-- Correctness: Is the code pushed to a repository and include the directions to run the app locally?
+- Correctness: Is the implementation in line with the prompt?
+Is the code pushed to a repository and are there directions on how to run the app locally?
 Does the README communicate any gaps in implementation?